Overview of the workload comparison process

-Database Experimentation Assistant (DEA) is an A/B testing solution for changes in SQL Server environments, such as upgrades or new indexes.
-DEA helps you evaluate how the workload on your source server (in your current environment) will perform in your new environment.
-DEA guides you through running an A/B test by completing three steps:
+Database Experimentation Assistant (DEA) helps you evaluate how the workload on your source server (in your current environment) will perform in your new environment.
+DEA guides you through running an A/B test by completing three stages:

-The first step of SQL Server A/B testing is to capture a trace on your source server.
+The first stage of SQL Server A/B testing is to capture a trace on your source server.
 The source server usually is the production server.
 Trace files capture the entire query workload on that server, including timestamps.
-Later, this trace is replayed on your target servers for analysis.
-The analysis report provides insights on the difference in performance of the workload between your two target servers.

-- Before you start your trace capture, make sure that you back up the databases from which you're capturing a trace.
+- Before you starting, be sure to back up the databases from which you'll be capturing the trace.

-- A DEA user must be configured to connect to the database by using Windows authentication.
+- The DEA user must be able to connect to the database by using Windows authentication.

-- A SQL Server service account requires access to the source trace file path.
+- A SQL Server service account must be able to access the source trace file path.

 - For DEA to determine whether the performance of a query is improved or degraded, that query must execute at least 15 times during the capture period.